 Several years ago, the “dead storage” room at G&F Industries looked like something from the TV show Hoarders.
-That’s not the case anymore, thanks to the company’s implementation of electronic document management and its relationship with DocStar.
+That’s not the case anymore, thanks to the company’s implementation of electronic document management and its relationship with Epicor (formerly called DocStar).

 G&F Industries is a privately owned custom plastics injection molding company located in Sturbridge, Massachusetts.
-The company, which has a state-of-the-art manufacturing facility, employs upwards of 150 employees at any given time in its around-the-clock operation.
-Customers include other businesses in the automotive, industrial, military, firearms, consumer and medical markets.
+The company, which has a state-of-the-art manufacturing facility, employs upwards of 150 employees at any given time in its round-the-clock operation.
+Customers include other businesses in the automotive, industrial, military, firearms, consumer, and medical markets.

 The firm also has an affiliate—G&F Medical—that is located about 80 miles away in Danvers, Massachusetts.
 That company is a custom silicone injection molding firm that serves customers in medical markets.
 The company uses a state-of-the-art clean room and employs around 25 people.